VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 ///...
 ```

-For the sake of simplicity the actual message is just a string of text.
+For the sake of simplicity, the actual message is just a string of text.
 But it may be easily expanded to include other data types such as images and binary data.

 Now send the encrypted message via Twilio SDK: